pbinkley/rcb-manual/sections/05-the-typescript-book-or-memorandum-reproduction-techniques.md

 format that has been designed to conform to the cost levels of medium-priced mimeo-

-&nbsp;{%- include columnbreak.html canvas=137 col=2 -%}This page illustrates a photo-offset format that has been designed to conform to the cost levels of medium-priced mimeographing.
+ {% include columnbreak.html canvas=137 col=2 %} This page illustrates a photo-offset
+format that has been designed to conform to the cost levels of medium-priced mimeographing.
 The essential significance of this page is to show that (a) photo-offset